r-lib/actions/examples/README.md

-This workflow installs the last 5 minor R versions and runs R CMD check via the [rcmdcheck](https://github.com/r-lib/rcmdcheck) package on the three major OSs.
-This workflow is what the tidyverse teams uses on their repositories, but is probably overkill for less widely used packages.
+This workflow installs the last 5 minor R versions and runs R CMD check via the [rcmdcheck](https://github.com/r-lib/rcmdcheck) package on the three major OSs (linux, macOS and Windows).
+This workflow is what the tidyverse teams uses on their repositories, but is overkill for less widely used packages, which are better off using the simpler quickstart CI workflow.

 ## When it can be used?